Disclosure: We may earn commissions if you purchase products after clicking on a link from our site.

 How To Catch Yellow Bass Ice Fishing

-When ice fishing for yellow bass, drill many holes as you can to increase your chances of finding and catching them.
+When ice fishing for yellow bass, drill as many holes as you can to increase your chances of finding and catching them.
 Moreover, use your ice fishing fish finder to locate schools of yellow fish.
 If you see fish and they won’t bite, you can use this trick to determine if they are yellow bass or another species of fish.

 Drop a small spoon down and move it through the school of fish.
 If they all scatter, then they were perch.
 If they linger around, they are most likely yellow bass.

 Small spoons and jigs with spikes or wax worms at the tip are some of the lures that are effective when ice fishing for yellow bass.
-A light action rod and a reel that is spooled with a fluorocarbon coated ice line will work.
+A light action rod and a reel that is spooled with a fluorocarbon-coated ice line will work.

 How To Catch Yellow Bass In The Night

 Yellow bass is most active at night and in low-light conditions like early morning and late evening.
-When fishing for yellow bass during the night, lures such as spoons and spinners with a silver shiny work well.
+When fishing for yellow bass during the night, lures such as spoons and spinners with a silver shine work well.
 Minnows and jigs are also very effective when fishing for yellow bass.
 Baits and insects that resemble insects, small shad, insect larvae, small Sunfish, and minnows work well.

 When night fishing, look for yellow bass near bridges, docks, piers, creeks, and river channels.
 They can also be found in drop-off areas.
 A rig that proves to be very effective when fishing for yellow bass during the night is a lighted slip-bobber rig.